 This is because we should investigate if someone is entitled to practise as a nurse, midwife or nursing associate before we consider if their fitness to practise may be impaired.

 It’s important for public protection that members of the public can trust the information about who is listed as a nurse, midwife or nursing associate on our register.
 When there are issues relating to an applicant’s health, in most cases, it will be more appropriate for the matter to be dealt with as a fitness to practise issue, not as an allegation of an incorrect or fraudulently procured entry on our Register.

 When we refer fraudulent or incorrect entry cases to the Investigating committeeBack to top

-The Investigating Committee makes a final decision on whether or not the material we gathered shows there is evidence to support an allegation of incorrect or fraudulent entry.
+The Investigating Committee makes a final decision on whether or not the entry on the Register is incorrect or fraudulently procured.

-In making this decision we consider whether any of the information submitted, or which the Registrar took account of as part of the application process, appears to be:
+In making this decision, the Investigating Committee will consider whether any of the information submitted, or information that the Registrar (or one of our Assistant Registrars who also make decisions on behalf of the Registrar) took account of during the application process, appears to be:

-We also assess whether it appears that the entry on the register was made by mistake.
+The Investigating Committee will also assess whether it appears that the entry on the register was made in error by the NMC.